kaywuensche/inference_optical_character_recognition/README.md

 # Inference for Optical Character Recognition

-API for Optical Character Recognition based on Tesseract.
+API for Optical Character Recognition.

 In combination with an API for [Object Detection](https://github.com/BMW-InnovationLab/BMW-YOLOv4-Inference-API-CPU) it can be used e.g. for Document Layout Analysis.